 (3) A residence contract must not include a provision that provides for residential premises to be permanently vacated other than in the circumstances set out in the definition of permanently vacated in section 23(1) of the Act.

-[Regulation 7J inserted in Gazette 24 Mar 2015 p.
+[Regulation 7J inserted: Gazette 24 Mar 2015 p.
 1024-5.]

 7K.
 Financial matters not to be included in residence contract